Skip to main content

 EOF

-3. Deploy the service to access the example project server.
+3. Deploy a service to access the example project server.

 cat <<EOF | kubectl create -f-